 "Moskvich-412" - a shame or pride of the Soviet car industry?

-In the Soviet hierarchy of cars, which were theoretically available to a mere mortal, everything was very clear.
+In the Soviet hierarchy cars, which were theoretically available to a mere mortal, everything was crystal clear.
 "Volga" - unconditional prestige, monumental luxury, status and position in society.
 "Zhiguli", and later "Samara" - modernity and comfort, perhaps even sportiness.
-"Zaporozhets" - a mock car, which was a shame to own even in conditions of total Soviet shortages.
-Moreover, in fact, dimensions, and not power, dynamics or technical perfection, were of decisive importance.
+"Zaporozhets" - a car-mockery, which was embarrassing to own even in the conditions of total Soviet deficit.
+Moreover, in fact, the decisive significance was the dimensions, and not the power, dynamics or technical perfection.

 But the reputation of "Moskvich" looked ambiguous.
 Being slightly larger than the Zhiguli, it was considered less prestigious.
 Modern technical solutions were combined in it with dense archaism.
 The bold and bright design was shattered by the terrible, even by Soviet standards, build quality.
 The comfortable suspension was “zeroed out” by the lack of sound insulation.
 For some it's a mystery, for others it's a misunderstanding.
 The most underestimated Soviet car by public recognition, at the same time - one of the most successful in the West.